- Razor-sharp surgical steel edge

 What I Don’t Like About This Belt Knife

 I would have liked for this product to have some other color choices, but it only comes in black.

-The handle and blade is slightly curved, but it’s one of the things you have to accept if you want it to discreetly fit in your belt.
+The handle and blade are slightly curved, but it’s one of the things you have to accept if you want it to discreetly fit in your belt.

 Why Buy A Belt Knife?

 A belt knife is a great tool for emergency situations.